 Can Goldfish See Color?
-The Surprising Answer!
+Facts & FAQs

 Yes, goldfish do indeed see colors.
 Not just a few primary shades like most people think, but they see in four colors.
 Whereas humans only see in three main primary colors; red, green, and yellow!
 It makes goldfish tetrachromate.
 A goldfish hunts primarily by using its vision and senses, and only able to see within 15 feet in front of them.
 That means it needs to see a range of colors to detect food sources, navigate its way around the aquarium and choose ideal hiding spots where it can blend in.